yangfangs/physpetools/README.rst

 Options
 -------------------------------------------------------------------------------

--h/--help
+-h
-    print help message and exits.
+    Print help message and exits.

+-v
+    The version information.

 -in
-    A txt file contain the a abbreviation species name same with KEGG species abbreviation.
+    Input a txt file contain the a abbreviation species names are same with KEGG species abbreviation.

 -out
-    A directory contain construct Tree files.

-``-v``
-    The version information.

-``-t``
+    A directory include output data (reconstruct tree files).

+-t <int>
-  Set the threads to construct phylogenetic tree.
+    Specify the number of processing threads (CPUs) to use for Physpe to reconstruct phylogenetic tree.
 The default is 1.

-.. contents:: :local:
+-hcp
+    The hcp (highly conserved protein) mode is use conserved proteins to reconstruct phylogenetic tree.
+The default mode is hcp.

+-16srna
+    The 16srna (16 ssu RNA) mode is use 16s RNA data to reconstruct phylogenetic tree.

 Advance options
 --------------------------------------------------------------------------------